Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/distort/plane_track_deform.rst

 Using Plane Output
 ------------------

-This can be achieved by mixing the movie clip and the image using the plane output as the factor.
+This can be achieved by mixing the movie clip and the image by using the plane output as the factor.

 .. figure:: /images/compositing_types_distort_plane-track-deform_example-plane-output.png